 Though it’s easy to go to the store and buy a product already made, it’s also just as easy to make your own.

 Even better, you’ll save hundreds of dollars by making your own products.
-You’ll even be helping the environment by using less toxic ingredients and paper.

 Check out this list of 15 things you should make instead of buying, and get ready to start saving money!

 Before we get started, make sure to sign up for my free resource library and get access to exclusive printables related to saving money and building wealth, meal planning, and daily planning!